girishji/scope.vim/README.md

 | `grep_skip_len`      | `Number`  | Specifies the minimum number of characters required to invoke the grep command.
 Default: `0`.
 | `grep_echo_cmd`      | `Boolean` | Determines whether to display the grep command string on the command line.
 Default: `true`.

-To optimize performance, adjust these options accordingly:
+Set these options as follows:

 ```vim
 scope#fuzzy#OptionsSet({